UrbanCompass/bazel/site/docs/skylark/concepts.md

 ## Mutability

-Because evaluation of BUILD and .bzl files is performed in parallel, there are some restrictions in order to guarantee thread-safety and determinism.
+Because evaluation of UCBUILD and .bzl files is performed in parallel, there are some restrictions in order to guarantee thread-safety and determinism.
 Two mutable data structures are available: [lists](lib/list.html) and [dicts](lib/dict.html).
 Unlike in Python, [sets](lib/set.html) are not mutable.

-In a build, there are many "evaluation contexts": each `.bzl` file and each `BUILD` file is loaded in a different context.
+In a build, there are many "evaluation contexts": each `.bzl` file and each `UCBUILD` file is loaded in a different context.
 Each rule is also analyzed in a separate context.
 We allow side-effects (e.g. appending a value to a list or deleting an entry in a dictionary) only on objects created during the current evaluation context.